Operation Prone: Airborne assault plan

 The South Africans also planned for an attack on the Angolan port of Namibe (today Moçâmedes).
 This port was the main logistical entrance for Cuban and FAPLA supplies to the Cuban 50th Division.
 The plan was developed by Commandant McGill Alexander of 44 Parachute Brigade, a veteran of Operation Reindeer.
-This operation would last 72 hours with the objective being the destruction of the ports logistical capacity; the harbour and railway facilities and the railway line.
+This operation would last 72 hours with the objective being the destruction of the port's logistical capacity; the harbour and railway facilities and the railway line.
 The SADF would make use of the navy, air force, paratroopers and special forces.
-The planned call for approximately 1200 men, half as an airborne drop and the rest by means of an amphibious assault backed by navy strike craft.
+The plan called for approximately 1,200 men, half as an airborne drop and the rest by means of an amphibious assault backed by navy strike craft.
 The plan was tested during Exercise Magersfontein at Walvis Bay.

 Peace talks

 Round five of the Tripartite talks began on 2 August 1988 in Geneva, Switzerland.
 The Soviets joined the meeting in an observer role.
 The South Africans opened the negotiations with several proposals: